-How to Protect Teeth Through Nutrition
+How to Protect Your Teeth Through Nutrition

 The value of the traditional diet

-He found that people who started turning back on their traditional diets did not have the same healthy teeth as those who had stayed true to how they had been eating for centuries.
+Dr. Price found that people who started turning back on their traditional diets did not have the same healthy teeth as those who had stayed true to how they had been eating for centuries.

-They contained vastly more vitamins and minerals than the American diet of his day,3 and that Standard American Diet has been in steep decline since the 1930s.
+They contained vastly more vitamins and minerals than the American diet of his day, and that Standard American Diet has been in steep decline since the 1930s.

 Traditional diets provided at least FOUR times the water-soluble vitamins, calcium, and other minerals, and at least TEN times the fat-soluble vitamins than people were getting in America at the time.